ppoiuy/spellcast-solver/README.md

 reset buttons to reset all buttons or reset text boxes

-gem tracker and net gem change
+gem tracker and net gem change in list
-(annoying to do, maybe toggle button between the other 2 buttons for each tile?)
+(toggle button under the other 2 buttons for each tile)